Kodiaks Vote

 - Research the candidates and propositions (both locally and nationally) and determine which vote you think is the better option:

-- Voter Pamphlets (election guide) also available online in a variety of formats - Searchable PDF, Audio MP3, and Video
+- Voter Pamphlets (election guide) also available online in a variety of formats - Searchable PDF, Audio MP3, and Video format coming soon to 2025 General Election Voters' Guide webpage.

 - Description of elected offices - learn about qualifications and responsibilities for federal and state offices